You can give both internal users and external users access to your instance. However,

 hasRoles() method is still available, but is deprecated in the Geneva

 release.
 Use the

 - This method automatically excludes the default snc_internal role when it checks for roles.

 This means that if a user has only the snc_internal role, the

 hasRoles() method still returns false.

-- If the user has the snc_external role, false is returned because the
+- If the user has the snc_external role, the method returns false because the instance

-instance considers external users as without a role.
+considers external users to be without a role.